-A: There are three proposals that are expected to be voted on at the Annual Meeting, which are (i) to elect to the Board of Directors the following nominees presented by the Board: Anne Busquet and Lawrence Sharnak to serve as directors, (ii) to approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Company's 2023 proxy's compensation tables and any related information found in this proxy, and (iii) to approve, on an advisory basis, the frequency with which shareholders can cast the vote on the compensation arrangements of our named executive officers as follows: every one year, every two years, every three years or abstain.
+A: There are two proposals that are expected to be voted on at the Annual Meeting, which are (i) to elect to the Board of Directors the following nominees presented by the Board: A. Hadi Chaudhry, John Daly, Mahmud Haq and Cameron Munter to serve as directors and (ii) to approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Company's 2024 Proxy Statement's compensation tables and any related information found in such proxy statement.
 As of the date of this Proxy Statement, the Company was not aware of any additional matters to be raised at the Annual Meeting.